Atlas Model Railroad

 Atlas Model Railroad Company, Inc. makes scale models in N scale, HO scale, and O scale.
 The company is based in Hillside, New Jersey, United States.
 They produce a wide variety of locomotives, rolling stock, and vehicles.
-Atlas is well known for their flex track and codes 55, 80, 83 and 100 track.
+Atlas is well known for their Flex Track (scale model railroad track that is able to bend to several angles) and codes 55, 80, 83 and 100 track (track codes describe the height of the track by thousands of an inch, for example code 55 is 0.055 inches tall).
 Atlas also produces a line of compatible structures and bridges.

 History

 Stephan Schaffan, Sr., an immigrant of Czechoslovakia founded the Atlas Tool Company in the garage of his home in Newark, New Jersey, in 1924.
 In 1933 his son, Stephan Schaffan, Jr., came to work for his father at the age of sixteen.
 Steve Jr. built model airplanes and frequented a local hobby shop.
 He would often ask the owner if there was anything he could do to earn some extra spending money.
 Not taking his inquiries seriously, the store owner challenged Schaffan to come up with better track components using the materials available in the shop.
 In those days, railroad modelers had to assemble and build everything from scratch.
 Steve Jr. created a "switch kit" which sold so well, that the entire family worked on them in the basement at night, while doing business as usual in the machine shop during the day.

 Subsequently, Steve Jr. engineered the stapling of rail to fiber track, along with inventing the first practical rail joiner and pre-assembled turnouts and flexible track.
 All of these products, and more, helped to popularize model railroading and assisted in the creation of a mass-market hobby.
 The growing company quickly outgrew the garage and basement of the family home.
 Realizing they could actually make a living selling track and related products, the first factory was built in nearby Hillside, New Jersey, at 413 Florence Avenue in 1947.
 On September 30, 1949, the Atlas Tool Company was incorporated.